 Poetry has a use.

 It's like tasting different kinds of food.
 We learn what's out there -- Tamarind paste at the Asian market on North Street, papusas at Richmond Bakery, sausage at Maria's European Delights, dumplings at Flavours.
-And we may remember a taste, and try making something new at home, like the recipe from a friend that has led me to make a kale salad with tangerine vinegar, red onion, kalamata olives, garlic olive oil and fresh orange juice.

 In the same way, feeling the world, and talking about it, may help me to see what's there, and what can be there.